CenxuiMia/ProductTea/README.md

 ** you can change the tamplate name and its details to the name you want to deploy

 table with table name
-aws cloudformation deploy --template-file tea-product-table.yaml --stack-name teaProductTable aws cloudformation deploy --template-file tea-order-table.yaml --stack-name tea-order-table aws cloudformation deploy --template-file tea-user-table.yaml --stack-name tea-user-table
+aws cloudformation deploy --template-file tea-product-table.yaml --stack-name tea-product-table aws cloudformation deploy --template-file tea-order-table.yaml --stack-name tea-order-table aws cloudformation deploy --template-file tea-user-table.yaml --stack-name tea-user-table